synesthesiam/rhasspy/docs/training.md

 ## Intent Recognition

 During training, Rhasspy uses the sentences generated from [sentences.ini](#sentencesini) as training material for the selected intent recognition system.
-These sentences are typically available in Markdown format in your profile directory as `tagged_sentences.md`.
 If your intent recognition system requires some special training, you can call a custom program here.

 Add to your [profile](profiles.md):